44 Notable alumni of

 -

-Bipan Chandra was an Indian Marxist historian, specialising in economic and political history of modern India.
+Bipan Chandra was an Indian historian, specialising in economic and political history of modern India.
 An emeritus professor of modern history at Jawaharlal Nehru University, he specialized on the Indian independence movement and is considered a leading scholar on Mahatma Gandhi.
 He authored several books, including The Rise and Growth of Economic Nationalism.

 -